Flare576/sofle/README.md

 Ortholinear WASD is even weirder than normal, so shifting the keys to the right was a necessity.

 After playing for a while, I realized shifting the top and bottom rows were unnecessary and confusing.
-Additionally, the left-side is sorta a passive hotkey system; by default games don't acknowledge the CTRL key is pressed, so the key just registers as the alpha, but if you're setting a custom mapping, it'll see it and you'll have a new hotkey.
+Additionally, the right-side is sorta a passive hotkey system; by default games don't acknowledge the CTRL key is pressed, so the key just registers as the alpha, but if you're setting a custom mapping, it'll see it and you'll have a new hotkey.